teodevgroup/teo-vscode/README.md

 ### 0.0.21

-* Syntax highlighting for availability flags
+* Syntax highlight for availability flags
 * Update handler declaration syntax
-* Add syntax highlighting for use `middlewares`
+* Syntax highlight for use `middlewares`
+* Syntax highlight for enum values and arguments
-* Fix syntax highlighting bugs
+* Fix syntax highlight bug for pipeline item

 ### 0.0.20 (Nov 30th, 2023)